 We sell our products through our direct sales force and a select network of distributors globally.
-One direct customer accounted for 12% and 18% of our net accounts receivable balance at April 30, 2017 and October 30, 2016, respectively.
-During the fiscal quarter and two fiscal quarters ended April 30, 2017, one direct customer represented 13% and 14% of our net revenue, respectively.
-During the fiscal quarter and two fiscal quarters ended May 1, 2016, one direct customer represented 11% and 12% of our net revenue, respectively.
+One direct customer accounted for 13% and 18% of our net accounts receivable balance at July 30, 2017 and October 30, 2016, respectively.
+During the fiscal quarter and three fiscal quarters ended July 30, 2017, one direct customer represented 13% and 14% of our net revenue, respectively.
+During both the fiscal quarter and three fiscal quarters ended July 31, 2016, one direct customer represented 13% of our net revenue.
 The majority of the revenue from this customer was included in our wireless communications and wired infrastructure segments.
+This customer is a contract manufacturer for a number of original equipment manufacturers.